JaaNithu/CourtGuard/README.md

 Install dependencies:

-# Navigate to the project directory
+-Navigate to the project directory cd CourtGuard
-cd CourtGuard

-# Install dependencies using npm
+-Install dependencies using npm npm install
-npm install

 Configure the environment:

-# Create a .env file based on the provided .env.example
-cp .env.example .env
+-Create a .env file based on the provided .env.example cp .env.example .env

-# Edit the .env file and provide necessary configuration details
+-Edit the .env file and provide necessary configuration details

 Start the application:

-# Start the development server
+-Start the development server
 npm start

 Access CourtGuard at http://localhost:3000 in your browser.